BaihakiTanjung/BaihakiTanjung/README.md

 ### About me:

-- 🔭 I’m currently working for a Web Developer based company in Tangerang, Indonesia
+- 🔭 I’m currently working for a Software Engineering based company in Tangerang, Indonesia
-- 🌱 I’m currently learning Nuxt, Tailwind and Sass
+- 🌱 I’m currently learning Nuxt, Tailwind and Scss
 - 👯 I’m looking to collaborate on any kind of web dev
 - 🤔 I’m looking for help with any kind of web dev
 - 💬 Talk to me about game, anime, movies or books